KakakSeram/Writeups-THM/Room/PersistingActiveDirectory/README.md

 		```
 		less lorraine.gill_dcdump.txt

-		# search with hitting key "/" and type "krbtgt"
+		# Search for a term by hitting the '/' key and type "krbtgt"
 		```

 		![task2-krbtgt](./images/task2-krbtgt.png)